Brewed coffee is an art and a science, and you need to measure coffee correctly to get a consistent and delicious brew.

 However, this can be a complicated process, so we’re here to help you out.
 A standard cup of coffee is around 6 ounces of water.
 This can sound a bit complicated for Americans since the imperial cup is equal to 8 fluid ounces.
 However, the standard serving size in the US is 6 fluid ounces per coffee cup.

 But wait, it gets more complicated.
 Other countries' metric cups equals 8.45 fluid ounces.
 In Canada, a cup is 7.6 ounces, and in Japan, it is equal to 6.7 ounces.
 And we are just talking about how many ounces a cup is.
-With this in mind, how many ounces of coffee should you use per cup?
+With this in mind, how many ounces you should you use per cup of coffee brewed?